 Wine rated (2020 guide) 94/100 (Jonathan Choukroun Chicheportiche)

-The nose of Château Rauzan-Gassies 2017 is fruity, racy, elegant, and offers power and richness.
-It reveals notes of raspberry, blackcurrant, and a hint of strawberry, combined with subtle hints of violet, cherry, licorice, chocolate, almond, and caramel.
-The palate is fruity, balanced and racy, offering a juicy/tart structure, good definition, elegance and deliciousness.
-On the palate, this wine expresses notes of blackcurrant, cherry, raspberry, and a hint of blackberry, combined with subtle hints of violet, tonka bean, and a hint of spice.
+The nose of the 2017 Château Rauzan-Gassies is fruity, refined, and elegant, offering power and richness.
+It features notes of raspberry, blackcurrant, and, more subtly, strawberry, combined with delicate hints of violet, cherry, as well as subtle notes of licorice, and discreet hints of chocolate, almond, and caramelization.
+The palate is fruity, balanced, and refined, offering a juicy, tangy structure, good definition, elegance, and a rich, indulgent character.
+On the palate, this wine expresses notes of blackcurrant, cherry, raspberry, and a hint of blackberry, combined with subtle hints of violet, tonka bean, and subtle hints of spice.
 The tannins are elegant.
 Good length and persistence.